verbb/snipcart/readme.md

 | ShipStation Integration   | ✓                | ×             | [+ plugin](https://plugins.craftcms.com/shipstationconnect)     |

 *: Snipcart is a hosted service with [its own service fee](https://snipcart.com/pricing), and all three options require payment gateway fees.
-**: Commerce [has first-party support for seven payment gateways](https://docs.craftcms.com/commerce/v2/payment-gateways.html) and [Snipcart supports nine](https://snipcart.com/list-ecommerce-payment-gateways).
-An important difference is that Commerce can support more gateways and functionality via plugins.
+**: Commerce [has first-party support for seven payment gateways](https://docs.craftcms.com/commerce/v2/payment-gateways.html) and [Snipcart supports nine](https://snipcart.com/list-ecommerce-payment-gateways). **But** Commerce supports more gateways via plugins.
 ***: Snipcart offers a highly-customizable cart template that you can customize however much you'd like.

 ## Installation